 Favorite Place on the Sanctuary: The NARN play yard surrounded by goats, whose never-ending curiosity and playfulness are a great example for us all!

 Director of Homelessness Prevention

 Jenny joined Pasado’s Safe Haven after 25 years in corporate retail where her business, financial, and leadership experience translated easily into the animal non-profit world.
 After holding a variety of staff positions, she has now settled in as the Director of Homelessness Prevention Initiatives.
-Jenny is passionate about spay/neuter and believes it plays a major role in working toward a “no-kill” future.
+Jenny is passionate about spay/neuter and believes it plays a major role in working toward a solution to pet over-population.
 She currently directs three spay/neuter programs in Pierce, King, and Snohomish Counties as well as two Pet Food Bank programs.
-Jenny’s furry family consists of Cindy Lou (dog), Baylee, (dog), Pudgy (Dog), all Pasado’s rescues, as well as Mister Desi, a cat she’s had since he was 8 weeks old.
+Jenny’s furry family consists of Cindy Lou (dog), Baylee, (dog), all Pasado’s Safe Haven rescues.

 Best Moment With An Animal: Bottle feeding Blue the cow when he came in as a cast-off from the dairy industry (his fate would have been to be used as veal).

 Dan was a volunteer at Pasado’s Safe Haven before officially joining the staff.
 Dan has worked in the construction field his whole life; he learned his trade from his dad, who owned his own plumbing and heating company.
 Dan has many years’ experience in residential construction, sales and do-it-yourself retail management.
 Dan is a transplant from South Dakota who has two daughters, Bailey and Ryan.
 When not helping maintain the 85 acres at Pasado’s, Dan enjoys working on projects at his own home that he shares with his fiance, Virginia.